keylime/enhancements/46_revocation_severity_and_context.md

 basis when the agent is added to the verifier.

 The tenant is extended to support that functionality.

+#### Changes to the state machine and revocation events
+We keep the current model of the states, but modify the behavior of the failure states.
+If we are in a failure state that is recoverable the polling of the agent is stopped otherwise the agent is still added back for normal polling.

+If the failure object is marked as irrecoverable the state of the agent after that should be `QUOTE_FAILED_IRRECOVERABLE`, a revocation event with the highest severity level gets generated and the agent gets removed from polling.

+To the agent table in the verifier a new column called `severity_level` is added.
+It contains the highest severity level that a generated event had.

+To the revocation message a new field called `severity_level` is added which contains the highest severity level that was generated by an event that caused the message to be sent.

+The `process_agent` function gets a new argument that can contain a failure object.
+If the status is `QUOTE_FAILED` the events from failure object are evaluated against the user specified rules and if the highest severity level is higher than the saved in `severity_level` a revocation message is sent and `severity_level` is updated to the new highest severity level.

+This checking against `severity_level` is done to prevent spamming the agents with messages that don't contain new information.

 ### Test Plan